Wang Dun

-Having brought Emperor Yuan (Sima Rui) to submission with his military force, Wang Dun had paramount authority.
-However, although he later appeared to intend to seize the Jin throne by force, he grew ill in 324.
+Initially, Wang Dun and his cousin Wang Dao helped Sima Rui (Emperor Yuan) establish himself in Jiangdong.
+Later, having brought Emperor Yuan to submission with his military force in late 322, Wang Dun had paramount authority.
+Although he later appeared to intend to seize the Jin throne by force, he grew ill in 324.
 He later died as his forces were being repelled by Emperor Ming.